gabrielsoule/resonarium/README.md

 **This software is still in development.** The primary focus at present is stability and performance.
 Use at your own risk, and expect bugs or crashes.
 Some audio samples can be found [here](https://web.stanford.edu/~gns/resonarium_samples.html).

 Resonarium works well in Ableton and Bitwig.
-There are reported issues with Logic and FL studio.
+There are reported issues with Logic and FL Studio.

 # Installation